tuanle99/EWCE/README.md

 ## Version 1.0.0

 ### New Features
-- Added creaion of bins
+- Added creation of bins

 ### Bug Fixes
 - View Waste Statistics with database